cesca95/Soccer-OmniDirectionalRobot/README.md

 **Aim**: Build a ROS-based software architecture that allows a 4 wheel holonomic robot to detect a red ball and push it into a green goal.
 The robot must execute all the necessary operations inside an arena of a fixed area.

-Gazebo simulation:
+**Gazebo simulation:** This simulation shows the expected behaviour of the robot.
   <p align="center">
   <img src="project/Sim2.gif">
  </p>

- Rviz simulation:
+ **Rviz simulation:** This simulation shows the robot and the [2D costmap](http://wiki.ros.org/costmap_2d) of the environment.
+In this particular map, the ball is represented by a semicircular red line.
    <p align="center">
   <img src="project/Sim3.gif">
  </p>

-*REMARK: In the Rviz simulation it is possible to notice that the position of the ball, represented by a semicircular red line, on the 2D costmap is "static" even if the robot is pushing it.
-This choice is based on the fact that the considered position is used only by move_base package and so, during the pushing phase, is useless to keep the position update inside the costmap.
-More details are given later in the readme.*
+*REMARK: For this project, we have decided to not refresh the position of the ball during the phase of pushing of the ball by the robot.
+More details will be given later in the readme.*

 ###  Constraints